+For , the UE selects the two RS to be included in the set of q0, provided for active TCI states for PDCCH receptions in CORESETs associated with the search space sets in an order from the shortest monitoring periodicity.
+If more than one CORESETs are associated with search space sets having same monitoring periodicity, the UE determines the order of the CORESET from the highest CORESET index as described in Subclause 10.1.

 The thresholds Qout,LR and Qin,LR correspond to the default value of rlmInSyncOutOfSyncThreshold, as described in [10, TS 38.133] for Qout, and to the value provided by rsrp-ThresholdSSB, respectively.

 <omitted parts>